dsdanielpark/Gemini-API/README.md

 <br>

 ## [FAQ](https://github.com/dsdanielpark/Bard-API/blob/main/documents/README_FAQ.md)
+Alternatively, utilize the official Gemini API at [Google AI Studio](https://ai.google.dev/tutorials/ai-studio_quickstart).

 ## [Issues](https://github.com/dsdanielpark/Gemini-API/issues)
 Sincerely grateful for any reports on new features or bugs.
 Your valuable feedback on the code is highly appreciated.
+Frequent errors may occur due to changes in Google's service API interface.
+Both [Issue reports](https://github.com/dsdanielpark/Gemini-API/issues) and [Pull requests](https://github.com/dsdanielpark/Gemini-API/pulls) contributing to improvements are always welcome.
+We strive to maintain an active and courteous open community.

 ## Contributors
-I would like to express my sincere gratitude to all the contributors.
+We would like to express my sincere gratitude to all the contributors.

 ## Contacts
 - **Core Maintainer:** [Daniel Park](https://github.com/dsdanielpark)